Rewzilla/asemu/README.md

 # Dependencies

+ * libncurses
+ * cmake
  * libcapstone
  * libkeystone
  * libunicorn

-All of these can be installed with the 'deps.sh' script (tested on Ubuntu 16.04)
+Install the first two (at least) with your package manager.
+The other three can be installed with the 'deps.sh' script (tested on Ubuntu 16.04)